m0xpd/ADSR/README.md

 which is applied via D7 back to the input stage.
 If the looping switch (SW2) is set appropriately, this pulse can re-trigger the envelope and cause 'looping'.

-The old-school transistor one-shot is included because I didn't want to add another IC package (galing already 'spent' the last stage of IC1 on the comparator task).
+The old-school transistor one-shot is included because I didn't want to add another IC package (having already 'spent' the last stage of IC1 on the comparator task).

 Other minor departures from Yves' "words and music" include a reduction in input resistor R6 (I had trouble with the specified 1M) and